 Welcome to the Wowza Streaming Engine EC2 Support Center!
-This site is designed to help you get up-and-running with Wowza Streaming Engine for Amazon Elastic Compute Cloud (Amazon EC2)
+This site is designed to help you get up-and-running with Wowza Streaming Engine™ for Amazon Elastic Compute Cloud (Amazon EC2)

 .
 Amazon EC2 is a web service from Amazon that provides resizable compute capacity in the cloud.
 Amazon EC2 is a cloud-computing platform that virtualizes computing resources as virtual machines.
 A single virtual machine configuration is registered as an Amazon Machine Image

 (AMI).
-Wowza Media Systems provides public Amazon Linux AMIs with pre-configured and tuned versions of Wowza Streaming Engine™ software that are ready to start using the Amazon Web Services (AWS) Management Console.
-You can use these AMIs as needed to launch Wowza Streaming Engine for Amazon EC2 instances, paying for your running instance time and bandwidth consumption only while the instances are running.
+Wowza Media Systems™ provides public Amazon Linux AMIs with pre-configured and tuned versions of the Wowza Streaming Engine media server software that are ready to start using the Amazon Web Services (AWS) Management Console.
+You can use these AMIs as needed to launch Wowza Streaming Engine for Amazon EC2 instances, paying for your running instance time, storage, and bandwidth only while the instances are running.
 You can launch Wowza Streaming Engine instances in specific geographical locations that are closer to your audience to reduce latency and in multiple geographical locations to provide high levels of redundancy.

 and our Tutorials

 contains more comprehensive documentation about how to install and use the software.